 - Funk, rhythm and passion with political undertones

-BCUC (Bantu Continua Uhuru Consciousness) bring their unique Afro-psychedelic sound from Soweto to Rådhusplassen.
-Their combination of energetic performances and uncompromising music - influenced by ancestral traditions, hip-hop, punk rock and 70s and 80s jazz traditions - has made them an international "talking point".
+BCUC (Bantu Continua Uhuru Consciousness) brings its unique Afro-psychedelic sound from Soweto to Rådhusplassen.
+The combination of energetic performances and uncompromising music – influenced by the traditions of their forefathers, hip-hop, punk-rock and 70s and 80s jazz traditions – has made them an international talking point.
 Their engaging lyrics give voice to the voiceless and make an honest attempt to break down Western worldviews and instead present a modern look at post-apartheid South Africa.
 Or as vocalist Kgomotso Mokone puts it:

 "We bring fun and emo-indigenous Afro psychedelic fire from the hood".